-The increasingly critical pressure of human activities on water also creates negative consequences on the quantity of resources (for instance the depletion rate of water tables more than doubled between 1960 and 2000), but also on their quality.
+The increasingly critical pressure of human activities on water also creates negative consequences on the quantity of resources (for instance the depletion rate of water tables has increased significantly between 1950 and 2010, to be more stable between 2010 and 20173), but also on their quality.
 Most problems of water pollution are linked to intensive agriculture, industrial production, mining and the absence of treatment of wastewater in urban areas.